DavidLKing/SCiL-20/README.md

                         (separated)

 ```
-This script comapares gold vs. predicted output Input and output files must be specified.
-Additionally, either `--wrong` or `correct` should be specified, dependending on your task.
+This script compares gold vs. predicted output Input and output files must be specified.
+Additionally, either `--wrong` or `correct` should be specified, depending on your task.
 You should also specify whether the input has factored morphosyntactic property sets or not.

 Sample usage:
 `./check.py -i data/russian-sample-output.tsv -o test.tsv --wrong --not-factored`